A Guide to Using Respectful and Inclusive Language and Terminology

 Capitalisation

-- Country or Land (when referring to an area of land, sea and sky associated with a distinct group of people or First Nations community)
+• Country or Land (when referring to an area of land, sea and sky associated with a distinct group of people or First Nations community) Capitalisation can also be extended to corresponding terms such as ‘Sea’ and ‘Sky’, when it is used in place of ‘Country’

-You do not need to capitalise ‘reconciliation,’ unless naming Reconciliation Australia as an organisation or referring to a formal program or document, like your Reconciliation Action Plan.
+Do not capitalise ‘reconciliation,’ unless naming Reconciliation Australia or referring to a formal program or document, like your Reconciliation Action Plan.

 POSSESSIVE LANGUAGE